hezarai/hezar/docs/guide/hezar_architecture.md

 Each registry value is a `Registry` (data)class that has 3 properties: `config_class`, `module_class` and `doc`.
 - `module_class`: Holds the class object for the module.
 Using this property you can actually create the module object.
 - `config_class`: Holds the config class and can be passed to the module class so that the module can be created.
-- `doc`: Holds the docstring of the module if any.
+- `description`: Holds the description of the model if given.

 But how are the modules inserted into the registries?
 The answer is _registry class decorators_